Retrofitting Posts is a Waste of Money

 This what it looks like under your house.
-The bottom of the posts are sitting on concrete piers and the tops of the posts hold up beams also known as girders.
+The bottom of the posts are sitting on concrete piers and the tops of the posts hold up beams, also known as girders.
 Floor joists rest on top of the girders and the floor you walk on sits on top of the joists.
 The building code makes no distinction between posts that are 2 feet tall or 10 feet tall and only requires one nail be used to attach the bottom of the post to the concrete block and NOTHING (such as pier caps) is required to attach the top of the post to the girder.
 There is an extremely common and costly misconception that these post connections be strengthened.
 The rest of this article proves why this procedure is a waste of money.

-Sometimes the posts support a beam that the floor is nailed to and there are no joists.
+As shown below, sometimes the posts support beams that the floor is nailed to and there are no joists.